Vacuum solutions in the Einstein-Aether Theory: Analysis of the solutions

 {The Figure \ref{fig3}, shows a divergence in the expansion rate in $t_{sing}=- \ln(6+3\beta)\sqrt{\beta+2}/(2\alpha)$.
-Its divergence coincides with (\ref{ts}), where the Kretschmann is singular.} The signal of $\alpha$, parameter present in the exponential factor in the solutions, only acts to mirror the curves around $t=0$.
-This divergence is due to the fact that the expansion factor becomes negative at a certain time.
-In most of cosmological models this does not occur because it is always assume that $a(t) > 0$ for $t > 0$.
+Its divergence coincides with (\ref{ts}), where the Kretschmann is singular.} This divergence is due to the fact that the expansion factor becomes negative at a certain time. {In most of cosmological models this does not occur because it is always assume that $a(t) > 0$ for $t > 0$.
+The signal of $\alpha$, parameter present in the exponential factor in the solutions, only acts to mirror the curves around $t=0$.}

 \item{k=0}\\ According to (\ref{Bt2}), the scale factor increases or decreases exponentially, for $\alpha=-1$ or to $\alpha=+1$, respectively.
-This result is particularly interesting, since it resembles a de Sitter solution in GR, where, for each value of $\beta$, the constant parameter $w$, plays the role of a cosmological constant. { In addition, it is important to make it clear that, while in GR, the exponential increase or decrease of the scale factor is driven by the value of the curvature constant $k$, giving rise to a de Sitter or anti de Sitter solution, here, in the case of a flat system, this role is performed by the sign of the $\alpha$ parameter.}
+This result is particularly interesting, since it resembles a de Sitter solution in GR, where, for each value of $\beta$, the constant parameter $w$ plays the role of a cosmological constant.

 \item{k=1}\\ The existence of a bounce is confirmed by the change of signal in $H(t)$, Figure \ref{fig3}. { Another important characteristic is the signal of the quantity $(H^2-dH/dt)$, what is given by $\rho+p$.
 During the bounce, it values becomes negative as show Figure \ref{fig4}. }